avoajaugochukwu/techwizerd.com/content/posts/hugo-github-pages-setup.md

 git push origin master
 ```

-This code adds a remote url to our repository, adds and commits our work.
+This code adds a remote url to our repository, adds and commits the code.
 Then finally pushes it to our remote repository.

 ### Step 6: Github Pages

 From the new repository, click on settings then scroll down to the Github Pages section.

-For source, select branch as master and change ```/(root)``` to ```docs```, then save.
+For `source`, select branch as master and change ```/(root)``` to ```docs```, then save.

-After saving, scroll down back to the Github Ppages section, then copy the new URL that Github has provided.
+After saving, scroll down back to the Github Pages section, then copy the new URL that Github has provided.
 That is where our website is located.

-We would copy this URL into our *config.yml* file.
+We would copy this URL into the local `config.yml` file.

-In the *config.yml* file replace the value for baseURL with the github page link we just copied.
+In the `config.yml` file replace the value for `baseURL` with the github page link you just copied.

-Then run the following code:
+Then run the following code in the command line:

 ```
 git add .
 git commit -m "Updated baseURL" git push origin master
 ```

-This updates the remote repository with our latest changes.
+This updates the remote repository with the latest changes.

-At this stage, when you visit the Github Pages URL, you should see the site we just built.
+Now when you visit the Github Pages URL, you should see the site we just built.

 That is how we connect Hugo to Github Pages.

-The benefit is that you can write your posts locally in markdown, and once you push to the remote repository, you website will be updated automatically.
+The benefit is that you can write your posts locally in markdown, when you build the site and push to the remote repository, your website will be updated automatically.

-If you would like to host your website on your own domain.
+If you would like to host your website on your own domain like this site.
 This [link](https://www.namecheap.com/support/knowledgebase/article.aspx/9645/2208/how-do-i-link-my-domain-to-github-pages/) provides instructions on how to achieve that with namecheap web host.